LevinJ/CarND-Advanced-Lane-Lines/README.md

 1. Distortion correction
 Distortion correction has been correctly applied to each test image, as demonstrated in below image.
 2. Thresholding
-Various thresholding are exlored to identify pixles that are likely to be lane pixels, including x graident, y gradient, gradient, H and S channel in HLS color space.
-At the end H channel and x thresholding is combined to perform thresholding.
+Various thresholding are exlored to identify pixles that are likely to be lane pixels, including x graident, y gradient, gradient, gradient direction, H and S channel in HLS color space.
+At the end H channel and x gradient thresholding is combined to perform thresholding.
 Note that ROI mask is also used to acheive best result.
 Below is the thresholding result performed on all test images.
-The right most images are the final image we will use to feed into next step in pipeline.
+The right most images are the final image we will use to feed into next step in the pipeline.
 ![Distortion Correction and Thresholding](https://github.com/LevinJ/CarND-Advanced-Lane-Lines/blob/master/thresholding.png)

 class Threshold in file threshold.py implemented distortion correction and thresholding feature, the main external interface is Threshold::thresh_one_image_fname method.